Lemoncode/react-hooks-by-example/09-pure-component-callback/Readme.md

 # 09 Pure Components Callback

-In the previous sample we saw how to make a component to be pure using _React.memo_, that's great, but when using hooks, there's an issue what happens if we pass the _setter_ function to the child component?
+In the previous sample we saw how to make a component to be pure using _React.memo_, that's great, but when there's an issue what happens if we pass the function created inside function component to the child component?
-This _setter_ function will be always different on every render thus the _memo_ won't take effect.
+That  function will be always different on every render thus the _memo_ won't take effect.

 How can we solve this?
-We have to options using _useCallback_ or _useReducer_.

-In this sample we will cover the _useCallback_ approach in the next one we will use _useReducer_.
+We can make use of _useCallback_, this won't mutate the setter function unless we indicate any dependency (same approach as with React.useEffect).

 # Steps